A Coherent View of the Quark-Gluon Plasma from Energy Correlators

 Our analysis shows that the EEC can be used to identify the dynamics of colour coherence, with a consistent picture emerging from all the jet quenching formalisms considered.
 We found that the angular region of the EEC most sensitive to coherence is broadly model independent, appearing at the moderately small angle region of the medium enhancement for all the approaches.
 We also showed that the signatures of coherence dynamics are weaker in the single scattering GLV framework than in the multiple scattering approaches.
 This outcome agrees with our expectations, since the appearance of coherence phenomena is due to the loss of colour correlations induced by colour exchanges between the jet and the medium, and thus its effects are enhanced in a multiple scattering setting.

-It is remarkable how the EEC provides an observable for heavy-ion collisions which is largely insensitive to soft degrees of freedom (and can easily be extended to higher powers of the energy weighting to make it even less sensitive), directly reflects the physical phenomena and important scales of the microscopic dynamics, and whose vacuum baseline is well understood and calculable to a high degree of accuracy.
-We hope experimental measurements at both RHIC and LHC will be performed in the near future, allowing for direct comparison with the expectations from theoretical calculations, after a more realistic model for the medium has been implemented as outlined at the end of section~\ref{sec:discuss}.
+It is remarkable how the EEC provides an observable for heavy-ion collisions which is expected to be largely insensitive to soft degrees of freedom (and can easily be extended to higher powers of the energy weighting to make it even less sensitive), directly reflects the physical phenomena and important scales of the microscopic dynamics, and whose vacuum baseline is well understood and calculable to a high degree of accuracy.
+As we eagerly anticipate experimental measurements at both RHIC and LHC in the near future, we envisage an exciting opportunity for direct comparisons with theoretical calculations.
+However, we recognise the importance of implementing first a more realistic model for the medium and jet-medium interactions, which should encompass crucial aspects such as the event geometry, hydrodynamical evolution, and medium response, as outlined at the end of section~\ref{sec:discuss}.

 Our work is meant to open the door for a rich program of theoretical and experimental studies of jet substructure in heavy-ion collisions in terms of energy correlators.
 We would like to encourage our colleagues to consider building upon this new approach.
 To this end, we have provided a detailed discussion on how to compute the EEC of an in-medium massless jet, describing the accuracy and limitations of our calculation and the different directions in which it can be systematically improved.